Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Low-tone muscles contract very slowly in response to a stimulus and can not maintain a contraction for as long as a normal muscle.

 Hypotonia, or severely decreased muscle tone, is observed mainly in children.

-Low muscle tone can be caused by a variety of conditions and is often indicative of the presence of an underlying central nervous system disorder , a genetic disorder or a muscle disorder.
+Low muscle tone can be caused by various conditions and often indicates an underlying central nervous system disorder, a genetic disorder, or a muscle disorder.

 Muscle tone is the amount of tension or resistance to movement in a muscle.